svrnm/opentelemetry.io/content/en/docs/languages/js/libraries.md

 For example,
-[the instrumentation library for Express](https://www.npmjs.com/package/@opentelemetry/instrumentation-express) will automatically create [spans](/docs/concepts/signals/traces/#spans) based on the inbound HTTP requests.
+[the instrumentation library for Express](https://www.npmjs.com/package/@opentelemetry/instrumentation-express) will create [spans](/docs/concepts/signals/traces/#spans) based on the inbound HTTP requests.

 ### Setup